arnoldandinocspe/azure-demo-labs-tf/README.md

-# Terraform Labs
+# Company Infra IaC

-This respository contains a collection of Terraform code that can be used to deploy different types of lab environments in Azure for experimentation and learning.
+This respository contains a collection of Terraform code that can be used to deploy different types of infrastructure.